-Stuart Umpleby is professor emeritus in the Department of Management and formerly Director of the Research Program in Social and Organizational Learning in the School of Business at The George Washington University.
+Stuart Umpleby is professor emeritus in the Department of Management and Director of the Research Program in Social and Organizational Learning in the School of Business at The George Washington University.
 He received degrees in engineering, political science, and communications from the University of Illinois in Urbana-Champaign.
 From 1975 to the present he has been a professor at The George Washington University.
 From 1994 to 1997 he was the faculty facilitator of the Quality and Innovation Initiative in the GW School of Business and Public Management.
-From 1997 to 2000 he worked on the Year 2000 Computer Crisis, viewing it as an opportunity to test social science theories using a before and after research design.
-He teaches courses in the philosophy of science, cross-cultural management, organizational behavior, cybernetics, and systems science.
+He has taught courses in the philosophy of science, research methods, cross-cultural management, organizational behavior, cybernetics, and systems science.
 Other interests include process improvement methods, group facilitation methods, and the use of computer networks.

 Umpleby has published articles in Science, Policy Sciences, Population and Environment, Science Communication, The Futurist, Futures, World Futures, The Journal of Aesthetic Education, Simulation and Games, Business and Society Review, Journal of International Business and Economics, Review of Business Research, Telecommunications Policy, Journal of the Washington Academy of Sciences, Reflexive Control, Systems Practice, Kybernetes, Cybernetics and Human Knowing,Cybernetics and Systems and several foreign language journals.
 He is a past president of the American Society for Cybernetics.
 He is Associate Editor of the journal Cybernetics and Systems.

-Stuart Umpleby currently is president of the Executive Committee of the International Academy for Systems and Cybernetic Sciences; guest professor at Sichuan University in Chengdu, China; and a member of the Scientific Council of the Centre for Interdisciplinary Research on Reflexive Processes and Control of the Institute of Philosophy of the Russian Academy of Sciences.
+Stuart Umpleby currently is president of the Executive Committee of the International Academy for Systems and Cybernetic Sciences; guest professor at Sichuan University in Chengdu, China; and a member of the Scientific Council of the Centre for Interdisciplinary Research on Reflexive Processes and Control of the Institute of Philosophy of the Russian Academy of Sciences and Mathematics.